-Holiday bonus: Moscow mules are super easy to make!
+Bonus: Moscow mules are super easy to make!
 You’ll need just three basic ingredients (ginger beer, vodka and lime).
 You’ll find exact measurements in the recipe provided below.

 The ginger beer component makes the biggest difference between a so-so and fantastic Moscow mule.
 So, I grabbed all the ginger beers I could find at the store and tried them at home with Mara.

 The best ginger beer for Moscow mules is Fever-Tree brand ginger beer.
 Mara said, “It tastes the most like a Moscow mule,” and I wholeheartedly agreed.
 Fever-Tree’s ginger beer has the most clear and pronounced fresh ginger flavor, thanks to a blend of three gingers from Nigeria, Cochin and the Ivory Coast.

 I found my Fever-Tree at Natural Grocers, but I’ve also seen it at Whole Foods (I think), World Market and Amazon (affiliate link).
 If you’re curious, you’ll find our ginger beer tasting notes below.

 I recommend Tito’s brand vodka for Moscow mules.
 It’s affordable, high quality and made not-so-far-away in Austin, Texas.
 The ginger beer dominates the other flavors so much that any decent vodka on your shelf will do, really.

 Be sure to squeeze your lime juice from fresh limes.
 Don’t use the stale bottled stuff (for anything, ever).